wajeshubham/Craigslist-clone-webapplication/README.md

 # craigslist-clone-webapplication
-clone webapplication of craigslist using django, hosted by heroku
+clone webapplication of craigslist using django, hosted on heroku